-Azure Machine Learning Studio provides an interactive canvas that allows you to develop, run, test, and iterate an experiment representing a predictive analysis model.
+Azure Machine Learning Studio (classic) provides an interactive canvas that allows you to develop, run, test, and iterate an experiment representing a predictive analysis model.
 There are a wide variety of modules available that can:

 - Input data into your experiment